AbdallahHossam0/NTI_EmbeddedLinux/Notes/2-Embedded_Linux/8- InitProcess.md

 6. Runlevel 5: **Multi-user mode with full network support and a graphical user interface (GUI).** This mode is similar to Runlevel 3 but includes the graphical environment for users who prefer a GUI interface.

 7. Runlevel 6: **Reboot mode.** The system initiates a reboot, shutting down all running processes and restarting the system.

+#### Note:
+systemV is used in automotive to go to another run level when downloading the code and close all the gui to make downloading uses all the cpu power to speed up the downloading process.\
+downloading is done under the eyes of the kernel.\
+it is a GUI application runs on the kernel the kernel do the re-flashing not the boot-loader

 ---
 ---